ladiesofcode/GitIntro/README.md

 git clone https://github.com/fieheath/GitIntro.git
 ```

+Make sure to ensure that the /username/ is in fact your own username!
+Aka change it from /fieheath/

 ## Create a Branch

 Follow the instructions on how to [create a branch](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository).
 This can be done on Github Web Interface, Name the branch after your username, mine would be fieheath_branch.